Archidendron lucyi

 Archidendron lucyi is a small tree in the legume family Fabaceae.
 The native range extends from eastern Malesia to the Solomon Islands and northeastern Australia.
 A. lucyi grows in the understorey of lowland rainforest.

 As with other members of the genus, A. lucyi produces large pinnate leaves.
 The species is cauliflorous, producing flowers directly from the trunk.
-The cream coloured stamens are 3–5 cm long and form the showiest part of the flowers.
+The cream-coloured stamens are long and form the showiest part of the flowers.
 The flowers are followed by highly conspicuous red or orange seed pods, which split open when ripe to reveal black seeds.

 Taxonomy

 This species was first described by German-born Australian botanist Ferdinand von Mueller, based on material collected by John Dallachy near Rockingham Bay in northeast Queensland.
 It was published in his book Fragmenta phytographiæ Australiæ in 1868.
 Various other specimens of this species have subsequently been collected and described as new by other botanists, with the result that there are now 3 homotypic and 10 heterotypic synonyms for the taxon.